-Development Type Scale of Development Minimum Standard Residential new build Up to 150 dwellings HQM 3 Star Residential new build > 150 dwellings HQM 3.5 Star Residential Refurbishment Major HQM 3 Star Non-residential new build 3 All BREEAM Excellent Non-residential Refurbishment Over 500m 2 BREEAM Excellent - Refurbishment and Fit-Out Technical Standards Sustainable Settlement allocations - Residential 1000+ Refer to DPH4 new build - DPSC1 - DPSC3
+Development Type Scale of Development Minimum Standard Residential new build Up to 150 dwellings HQM 3 Star Residential new build > 150 dwellings HQM 3.5 Star Residential Refurbishment Major HQM 3 Star Non-residential new build All BREEAM Excellent Non-residential Refurbishment Over 500m BREEAM Excellent - Refurbishment and Fit-Out Technical Standards Sustainable Settlement allocations - Residential 1000+ Refer to DPH4

-2 References to major development are as defined by the Town and Country Planning (Development Management Procedure) (England) Order 2015 or as amended.

-3 Defined as development falling outside of Use Class C3 as defined by The Town and Country Planning (Use Classes) Order 1987 (as amended).

-Developments must achieve a minimum score of 50 credits in the energy category and 12 credits in the water category.

-Developments must achieve an 'Outstanding' rating in energy and water categories and demonstrate reasonable endeavours to achieve an 'Outstanding' rating overall.
+- References to major development are as defined by the Town and Country Planning (Development Management Procedure) (England) Order 2015 or as amended. - Defined as development falling outside of Use Class C3 as defined by The Town and Country Planning (Use Classes) Order 1987 (as amended). - \ Developments must achieve a minimum score of 50 credits in the energy category and 12 in the water category. \\Developments must achieve an 'Outstanding' rating in energy and water categories and demonstrate reasonable endeavours to achieve an 'Outstanding' rating overall.